Tool to transform images into black and white (grayscale). A grayscale image is an image whose colors vary from white to black.

 Example: A color representing the color Orange consisting of Red = 255, Green = 127, Blue = 0.
 Then the value of gray is 255*0.299+127*0.587+0*0.0114=151

 dCode retains ownership of the "Grayscale Image" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Grayscale Image" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Grayscale Image" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Grayscale Image" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Grayscale Image" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Grayscale Image" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Grayscale Image" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.